Hao (French Polynesia): Demography

-The main village is Otepa, and the population was 1066 inhabitants in the 2012 census, with a strong demographic increase since the establishment of the Pacific Experimentation Center (CEP) base for nuclear testing.
-However, in the last census conducted in 2017, a slight drop in the number of settlers is noted, reaching 1027 people.
+The main village is Otepa, and the population was 1,066 inhabitants in the 2012 census, with a strong demographic increase since the establishment of the Pacific Experimentation Center (CEP) base for nuclear testing.
+However, in the last census conducted in 2022, a slight drop in the number of settlers is noted, reaching 1,009 people.

 Religion

-Most of the population of the Atoll is a follower of Christianity as a result of the missionary activity of both Catholic and Protestant groups and French colonization.
+Most of the population of the Atoll follow Christianity as a result of the missionary activity of both Catholic and Protestant groups and French colonization.
 The Catholic Church began its activity in the region in the 19th century and has a religious building in the area called St. Peter's Church (Église de Saint-Pierre), located in Otepa, the largest town on the island and attached to the Metropolitan Archdiocese of Papeete with headquarters on the island of Tahiti.

 History

 The first recorded European arriving on Hao was Pedro Fernández de Quirós on 10 February 1606.
 He named it Conversion de San Pablo.
 He was followed by José Andía y Varela in 1774.

 Because of its shape, French explorer Louis Antoine de Bougainville named it "Île de la Harpe" (Harp Island).
 In some maps it also appears as Bow Island.

 Hao was the first atoll of the Tuamotus that Russian explorer Fabian Gottlieb von Bellingshausen visited in 1820 on the ships Vostok and Mirni.

 In the late-1980s, two French intelligence (DGSE) operatives were briefly confined to the military base on the island after France obtained their release from a New Zealand prison for sinking the Greenpeace ship Rainbow Warrior.
 Their earlier-than-agreed-upon repatriation from the island by the French government became a diplomatic incident between New Zealand and France.

 Hao's military airfield, now known as Hao Airport, was transferred to the civilian authorities in 2000.
 This airport (IATA: HOI, ICAO: NTTO) serves many of the smaller eastern Tuamotus, whose landing strips are too short to land aircraft large enough to make the flight to Tahiti.
+Its 3.46 km (2.15 mi) runway was to be a designated Transoceanic abort landing sites for the Space Shuttle, had it taken on flight operation from the Vandenberg launch facility, which never came to be.

 The economic future of the atoll remains in question: the military base, which was the support base for nuclear testing on the nearby Mururoa atoll, was permanently shut down in 2002, along with its many support facilities, including the electrical and desalinization plants and the hospital.
 The livelihood of many of the atoll's inhabitants was directly tied to the military base.